paqtteam/prosemirror-sync/README.md

   different Yjs-specific component.
 - Syncing presence (e.g. showing other users' names and cursor in the UI).
 This is another thing a Yjs-oriented ProseMirror component could tackle.
+- Callback to confirm rebases and handle failures in the client (during sync).
+- Optimistic local document creation that will upload on the next sync.
+  This would be a separate function that stores the document locally and marks it as unsynced, the allows `useSync` to sync the document when the user comes back online.
+Unclear whether other created documents should also sync, and whether that should happen from some sync provider, or via useSync.

 ## Running the example locally